jojoee/frontend-nanodegree-neighborhood-map/README.md

 Neighborhood Map project for [Front-End Web Developer Nanodegre](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001), and this is [Project Rubric](https://review.udacity.com/#!/projects/2711658591/rubric)

 ## Getting Started
-Open index.html file in your browser or review online [here](http://jojoee.github.io/frontend-nanodegree-neighborhood-map/)
+Open `index.html` file in your browser or review online [here](http://jojoee.github.io/frontend-nanodegree-neighborhood-map/)

+## How it's work
+Upon clicking the location (either list or marker), then it'll popup information on the marker and list the `sushi` near it on left-sidebar.

 ## Setup task runner for devloper
 1. Go to project's root directory